samjones00/docs/docs/_documentation/SOAP-support.md

 ## Configure

-Register the `SoapFormat` Plugin to enable SOAP Support in ServiceStack:
+Register the `SoapFormat` Plugin to enable SOAP Support in ServiceStack (Requires ASP.NET Framework):

 ```csharp
 Plugins.Add(new SoapFormat());